pereznetworks/TD-Project8/README.md

       All output for the build process is in the ./dist folder for distribution or deployment.

+#Changes:

+    had to switch from gulp-useref to gulp-concat gulp-useref does not seem to pick up the build tags in the html file checked the syntax of build ref tags in html file, the build tags look correct, src and dest glob patterns look okay instead the html file itself is copied over ... ??? with switch to gulp-concat
+          gulp.src ( path and glob pattern )
+          and basically pipe matching files
+           to concat( desired name of concat'ed file ) then to minifying and then to gulp.dest to write to ./dist folder everything works

 # Extra credit:

       The gulp default task has been setup to run ...